What is the proposal?

 Patron Numbers and Occurrence

-· Generally, 50 to 100 persons at varying times throughout the day for prayers and religious information sessions.
+· Generally, 10 to 70 persons at varying times throughout the day/week for prayers and religious information sessions.

 Building Height/ Design

-· The proposal has an overall maximum building height (to the top of the minarets) of 14 metres.
+· The proposal has an overall maximum building height of 10.70 metres.

 · The planning scheme definitions do not distinguish between the different religions who might seek approval for a place of worship.